lbussy/keg-cop/docs/api/index.rst

 Send Kick Report
 ------------------

-Keg Cop employs algorithm for detecting a kicked keg.
+Keg Cop employs an algorithm for detecting a kicked keg.
 When the pour volume exceeds a predetermined amount per second, Keg Cop considers that as evidence the keg is blowing foam and will mark the keg inactive.
 A kick report will be sent to the Keg Screen system.
 The format is as follows:

 .. code-block:: json

     {
         "api":"Keg Cop",
-        "guid": "A1B3C5D7",
+        "guid": "952DE6B40000A1A6",
         "hostname":"kegcop",
         "breweryname":"Silver Fox Brewery",
         "kegeratorname":"Keezer",